ghaithdallaali/bulk-img-converter/README.md

 This is a simple web application that allows you to convert images within a zip file to a specified format.
 All image conversions are done in the browser, ensuring your data stays private.
 No image data is sent to any third-party service.

+A lot of the code is built with Google AI Studio, so be warned.

 ## Technologies Used

 *   **TypeScript:** For type-safe and scalable code.